kaser-taylor/higgs-pipeline/Learning-resources/feauture-construction-code.md

 This is the same as the last two sections but for electrons.
 The detector range is shortened slightly as well because electrons are lighter and don't travel as far

+# line 63 - 66

 # Choose exactly one lepton: highest-pt among e/mu
 both = ak.concatenate([els, mus], axis=1)
 lep = both[ak.singletons(ak.argmax(both.pt, axis=1, keepdims=False))]
 lep = ak.firsts(lep)

+# line 63-66 explanation
+This section is used to weed out which leptons are going to matter for our model.
+When the higgs goes through tt decay there is an energy bump around 125 Gev.
+This is considerably higher than most other things that result in lepton decay like z bosons (about 91 GeV).
+This means that if we do find leptons that are going to likely be a higgs its going to most likely be a leading lepton.
+Many of these leading leptons will be backgroud noise because there are many things that result in lepton decay but it is still important to narrow our candidates.

+There ares some edge cases that need to be added but this will be done in another section

+# line 68 - 69

 # One tau: highest pt
 tau = ak.firsts(taus[ak.singletons(ak.argmax(taus.pt, axis=1))])

+# line 64-69 explanation

+So this line looks through our tau's and finds tau's with the highest transverse momementum and then passes those through a series of functions into an awkward data type for processing later

+this is similar to the light letpson lines above.

+# line 71 - 78

 # Jets
 jets = ak.zip({